Please see our Graduate Student Handbook for full information on the program.

 Annual Thesis Committee Meetings (Annual Review)

-Our program's policy is that all Endocrinology Graduate Students who have passed their qualifying exams need to establish a dissertation committee, advance to candidacy, and hold annual reviews with their dissertation committees for all years that they remain in the program.
-Each year, the thesis committee meeting needs to be held and all documentation for the meeting needs to be submitted (with mentor feedback) for departmental review and approval by July 1.
+Our program's policy is that all Endocrinology Graduate Students who have passed their qualifying exams need to establish a dissertation committee, advance to candidacy, and hold annual reviews (otherwise known as Doctoral Candidacy Reviews) with their dissertation committees for all years that they remain in the program.
+Each year, the thesis committee meeting needs to be held and all documentation for the meeting needs to be submitted (with mentor feedback) via the CalCentral DCR form for departmental review and approval by July 1.

 Students must use the "Doctoral Candidacy Review" Form in CalCentral to submit their review information.
 Before doing that, they need to hold their thesis committee meeting (annual review), and assemble all associated meeting materials into a single PDF that can be uploaded into the system using the form.
 Students should, if possible, submit their forms by June 1 to allow their faculty mentors (the student's primary faculty mentor is the dissertation chair) time to review the materials in the form and add their own notes.
 Final submission of student and mentor comments needs to be completed by July 1 of every year.